Best healers in the UK outlines some of the qualities that help people be the best healers.

 A healer’s experience is often – but not always – reflected in his / her pricing.
 If a healer has years of professional experience to draw on and has invested thousands of pounds and hours into training, then it’s fair for them to charge more for their services.

-There are many low priced healers who are wonderful, but they experience burnout, because demand exceeds supply, i.e. their energy levels cannot meet the number of appointments being booked.
+There are many low priced, very experienced healers who are wonderful, but they can experience burnout.
+This is partly because demand exceeds supply, i.e. their energy levels cannot meet the number of appointments being booked.

 It makes sense for newbie healers – though talented and fulfilling other criteria above – to price lower.
 This enables them to gain experience without the extra pressure on their shoulders of very high expectations.